behemehal/Ellie-Language/tests/Tests.md

 # Tests

 - Syntax Tests
-  - Function         NOT OK
+  - Function           OK
-  - Variable         NOT OK
+  - Variable           OK
   - For              NOT OK
   - Class            NOT OK
-  - Import           NOT OK
+  - Import             OK
-  - Ret              NOT OK
+  - Ret                OK
   - Enum             NOT OK
   - Statements       NOT OK
   - Callers          NOT OK